 Implement think-alouds

-Create concept maps
+Create concept maps to show connections

 Help learners visualise relationships between ideas.
 Use diagrams or visual organisers to show how different concepts connect.
 This aids in understanding complex systems or topics by making abstract relationships more concrete and easier to grasp.

-Use guided practice
+Build in guided practice

 Offer opportunities for learners to apply new skills with support before independent practice.
 Provide structured activities where learners can try out new skills under your guidance.
 Gradually reduce support as they gain confidence and proficiency.